 Our general and administrative expenses consist principally of employee, office, consulting, legal and other professional and administrative expenses.
-We incur expenses associated with operating as a public company, including expenses for personnel, legal, accounting and audit fees, board of directors' costs, directors' and officers' liability insurance premiums, Nasdaq listing fees, expenses related to investor relations and fees related to business development and maintaining our patent and license portfolio.
-Our selling costs include employee expenses as well as professional fees related to the preparation of a commercial launch of etranacogene dezaparvovec.
+We incurred expenses associated with operating as a public company, including expenses for personnel, legal, accounting and audit fees, board of directors' costs, directors' and officers' liability insurance premiums, Nasdaq listing fees, expenses related to investor relations and fees related to business development and maintaining our patent and license portfolio.
+Our selling costs in the three months ended March 31, 2021 included employee expenses, as well as professional fees related to the preparation of a commercial launch of etranacogene dezaparvovec.